MadisonEvans94/Zettelkasten/Core Notes/Attributes and Methods of the App Object.md

 #### Properties

 1. `app.locals`: an object upon which you can define variables that are scoped to the application level.
-These variables, or "application-level locals", are available across all the views within your application. *This is conceptually similar to [[useContext]]*
+These variables, or "application-level locals", are available across all the views within your application. *This is conceptually similar to [[React Context Provider]]*

 2. `app.mountpath`: A property that contains the path pattern(s) on which a sub-app was mounted. *see [[sub-apps]] for more details*